19marius/Haze/README.md

 • **Technologies**

-This project is built using WPF, using the
+This project is built using WPF.
-MVVM pattern.
 All used libraries are internal or made by me.

 • **Personal Goal**